mars-sim/mars-sim/README.md

 ---

 ## Operation Modeling
-mars-sim adopts a rich set of scientific vocabulary from research journal and paper when it comes to defining operation paradigms and programming models based on the present day technologies that are applicable for the near-term human exploration and settlement on Mars.
+mars-sim depicts near-term human exploration and settlement on Mars.
+It speaks of a rich scientific language selected from research journal and paper in defining operation paradigms and programming models that are based on present-day technologies.

 For instance, the simulation assumes a low-pressure living environment that facilitates EVA and reduces structural requirements on buildings.